wchang17/js-dc-5/README.md

 Zakk: Sundays from 3:00 - 5:00

-Christine: Wednesdays from 5:30 to 7:30
+Christine: Tuesdays & Thursdays from 5:30 to 6:30

 ## What to Bring